Popovtsy: Belokrinitskaya hierarchy

-Beglopopovsty; Novozybkovskaya hierarchy
+Beglopopovsty; Novozybkovskaya Hierarchy

-Not all priested Old Believers recognised this hierarchy.
-These dissenters were called беглопоповцы (beglopopovtsy) and obtained their own hierarchy in the 1920s.
-The priested Old Believers are thus represented by two churches that have the same beliefs, but treat each other's hierarchies as illegitimate.
+Not all priested Old Believers recognised the hierarchy.
+The dissenters were called беглопоповцы (beglopopovtsy) and obtained their own hierarchy in the 1920s.
+The priested Old Believers are thus represented by two churches that have the same beliefs but treat each other's hierarchies as illegitimate.
 It is now known as the Russian Old-Orthodox Church.

 Modern situation

-The Popovtsy were hostile towards the October Revolution of 1917.
-For some time (in the early 1920s), the Soviet regime was rather tolerant towards the Old Believers as a whole, but in the 1930s, Old Believers too were subjected to severe repressions.
+The Popovtsy were hostile towards the 1917 October Revolution.
+For some time (in the early 1920s), the new Soviet regime was rather tolerant towards the Old Believers as a whole, but in the 1930s, the Old Believers too were subjected to severe repressions.
 Most of their churches were confiscated or demolished.
-During the Soviet period, the social strata which had been traditionally the backbone of the Old Believer population - peasants, cossacks, craftsmen, artisans, merchants and entrepreneurs, were practically extinguished.
-Nowadays Old Believers' churches are restored and recognized by the State.
+During the Soviet period, the social strata that had been traditionally the backbone of the Old Believer population (peasants, Cossacks, craftsmen, artisans, merchants and entrepreneurs) were practically extinguished.
+The Old Believers' churches are now restored and recognised by the state.

-Popovtsy Churches
+Hierarchies

 The two churches of the Popovtsy are: